 The new school year beckons - be it middle or high school, college or post graduate study.
 Fall college visits, applications and essays are also just around the corner.
 Get a jump on what you or your child may need in terms of support for specific academic subjects, computer skills, standardized tests (SSAT, ISEE, PSAT, SAT, ACT, ASVAB, GRE, etc.).
 I look forward to continuing my track record of success with students to assist them in maximizing their potential and achievements.
 David

 I was asked this question recently by several mothers about which book (singular, not plural) they should get for their sons for their upcoming tests.
 To both of them I replied: "Get the Princeton Review edition of the book."
 And while I believe this to be the CORRECT answer, this answer unfortunately is misleading because what I actually want to say is, "Get ALL editions of the book."
 For example if there is a Barron's version, a Kaplan version, a Princeton Review version, etc. etc. of AP Chemistry, then I would advise the moms to get ALL of these books for their sons (assuming of course that they'll read them).
 The reason is because one book doesn't have enough practice problems.
 From experience, after reading the first test preparation book or textbook, the student will have a rather hazy outline of the subject material.
 Books 2-5 make the outline clearer.
 Most students don't begin to really understand the subject until around Book 7.
-And that's the reason why some... read more
+And that's... read more

 Some students forget their skills and knowledge of subjects during the summer because they do not practice and receive tutoring.
 Other students maintain or increase their skill and knowledge during the summer by practicing and receiving tutoring on their subjects(s).
 To help maintain skill and knowledge level, many parents and students are having me provide tutoring during the summer for one or both of the following reasons: 1. tutoring for reviewing current subjects for practice and maintenance or enhancement of knowledge and skill levels 2. tutoring on upcoming subjects for learning so that when the student starts back after the summer, not only are they still at an enhanced skill and knowledge level for current subjects, but they can master the upcoming subjects from the beginning because they have received a preview and practice during the summer.
 Starting on May 30, the parents are having me tutor their student(s) in various subjects on one the following... read more